-Can a negative test guarantee that I can’t infect my family?
-What can I do to protect my family as much as possible?
+Can a negative test guarantee that I can’t infect others?
+What can I do to protect others as much as possible?

-A negative test does not guarantee that you cannot infect your family members, friends or loved ones but it does show that you are unlikely to have coronavirus at the time you were tested.
+A negative test does not guarantee that you cannot infect others but it does show that you are unlikely to have coronavirus at the time you were tested.

-If you have only just become infected, there is a small chance of testing negative because the virus has not reached high enough levels to be detected by this test (false negative).
+If you have only just acquired Covid-19 infection, there is a small chance of testing negative because the virus has not reached high enough levels to be detected by this test (false negative).
 Two tests increases the chance of detecting coronavirus infection in its early stages.
-For that reason the best model is to take 2 tests, three to five days apart before travelling home.
-Make sure to stay socially distanced from other people after your first test as this will help you avoid catching coronavirus after that point.
-You must travel within 24 hours after you receive a 2nd negative test result.
-You do not need to isolate from your family members, friends or loved ones when you get home.
+For that reason the best model is to take tests regularly, spaced 3 to 4 days apart.
+An early infection missed by one test may be detected by a later test.

-If I am a close contact to someone who tested positive, should I get tested?
+If I am a close contact of someone who tested positive, should I get tested?
 Can I leave self-isolation to take the tests?

 About lateral flow antigen tests